The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Particle Dynamics

 \section{Particle Dynamics}

-Let us now consider the dynamics in the systems.
 As explained in Section~\ref{sec:character}, I obtained MSDs for a range of $\phi$ given a specific value of $R$.
 That is, I computed $\langle \vert \boldsymbol{r}(t) \vert^{2} \rangle$, where $\boldsymbol{r}$ is an individual particle's displacement from (reduced) time $t = 0$ and the angular brackets indicate ensemble averaging.
-Figure~\ref{fig:diff}a provides examples of such MSD data for $R^{-1} = 1.45$, which is close to the experimental $R$ value of Ref.~\cite{lozano2019active} and also a representative sample for the other $R$ considered in this work.
+Figure~\ref{fig:diff}a provides examples of such MSD data for $R^{-1} = 1.45$, which is close to the experimental $R$ value of Ref.~\cite{lozano2019active}, as well as a representative sample for the other $R$ considered in this work.
 Data for which the standard error exceeds 5\% of the mean on the last point is not shown.
-However, it should be noted that data for values of $\phi > 0.744$ was studied and that within the error in this data, I observe a plateau to the MSD, which is indicative of strong caging.
+However, it should be noted that data for values of $\phi > 0.744$ (not shown here) was studied and that within the error in this data, I observe a plateau to the MSD, which is indicative of strong caging.

 From the selected curves, I extracted the power-law coefficient $\alpha$ that best described the long-time behavior of the MSD,~\textit{i.e.}, $\langle \vert \boldsymbol{r} \vert^{2} \rangle \propto t^{\alpha}$.
 The ESI~\cite{ESI} provides full details on the procedure.
 Whenever this fitting procedure led to an $\alpha \in (0.97,1]$, I used the fit to also obtain the effective, reduced diffusion coefficient $D$.
 As expected, $D$ decreased as a function of $\phi$, see Fig.~\ref{fig:diff}b.
 It was found to exhibit power-law decay close to the point where $D$ became vanishingly small.
-Beyond the associated $\phi$ value, the MSD also typically started to become significantly subdiffusive (not shown here).
+Beyond the associated $\phi$ value, the MSD also typically started to become significantly subdiffusive (again, not shown here).

 I fitted the diffusive, power-law decaying part of the MSD using a variable-exponent power law $A \left( \phi_{a} - \phi \right)^b$, where $A$ is a prefactor, $b$ the exponent, and $\phi_{a}$ the area fraction for which the extrapolated dynamics becomes arrested.
 The value of $b$ was found to increase from $\approx 0.7$ at $R = 1$ to $\approx 1.3$ for $R = 0.8$.
 Attempts to obtain $b$ for $R < 0.8$ led to data with significant and undesirable level of scatter in $b$ (though the associated $\phi_{a}$ were less scattered).
 I therefore fitted with a value of $b = 1.3$ below the size ratio $R = 0.8$.
 Referring forward to Section~\ref{sec:diagram} the idea behind this choice is that once the system no longer crystallizes, the exponent $b$ freezes out.